 With the standard USDA streamline refinance, you refinance your current USDA loan into a new mortgage.
 When you do this, you can add or remove a borrower from the new mortgage.

-The process is quicker than other refinancing programs, and borrowers typically don’t have to go through an appraisal.
-However, you will have to show your lender your credit score and debt-to-income ratio to qualify.
-And closing costs can be rolled into the new loan.
+The process is quicker than other refinancing programs, and borrowers typically don’t have to go through an appraisal and closing costs can be rolled into the new loan.
+However, you will have to show your lender your credit score and debt-to-income ratio (DTI) to qualify.

 Here is an overview of some of the biggest differences between the standard streamline refinance and the streamline assist refinance programs: